-These are my biography sets that I’ve made for TPT.
-They come with a reading passage, cut and paste timeline, research fact writing page, informational writing page, and a flipbook with a reading passage, comprehension questions, true and false sorting, and finally, a writing page.
-I have 12 women biography packs in my entire Biography Bundle.
+These are the biography sets that I’ve made for TPT.
+They come with a reading passage, cut and paste timeline, research fact writing page, informational writing page, flipbook with a reading passage, comprehension questions, true and false sorting, and finally, a writing page.
+I have 12 women’s biography packs in my entire Biography Bundle.
 I have pulled them out of the mega bundle in case you didn’t want all of them.
 And I’ve put them into a mini bundle to save you guys money!

 There are twelve biography sets in this mini bundle.
 Click the picture below to grab them.